Tips and Tricks

 2. Determine the length of the event

 This is an important decision that needs to be made before you can start building the conference program.
-Work with the chairs on your event organizing committee to plan out the length and agenda of the event.
+Work with the chairs on your event organizing committee to plan out the length and agenda of the event (for more tips on conference planning, check out How to Plan Your Scientific Conference).
 Review your presentation submissions and assess how much time is needed to allow for each of these presentations with as little overlap as possible.
 For a large conference, it’s inevitable that there will be presentations going on simultaneously.
 Try to avoid scheduling two presentations within the same interest groups at the same time.

 Once you’ve determined the presenter list and length of your event (One afternoon?
 One day?
 3 days?) – you can begin to put your program together.